 Just relax and do things at your own pace.
 The sun rises each morning without rushing.

 Watch out for negative comparing and judging others or yourself.
-Instead, use their success to motivate you forward into where you want to be.
+Instead, use their success to motivate you forward to where you want to be.

 You may not have wanted to hear them, but hey, there they are.
 I hope that you can benefit from these guidelines.
 Leave a comment below about a time when you found yourself in one of these dichotomies and how you dealt with it. :)